Joseph-Laurent Malaine

-Joseph-Laurent Malaine (21 February 1745, in Tournai, Austrian Netherlands – 5 May 1809, in Paris) was a flower painter and created cartoons for tapestries as well as designs for wall-papers and textiles.
+Joseph-Laurent Malaine (21 February 1745 – 5 May 1809) was a French flower painter and created cartoons for tapestries as well as designs for wall-papers and textiles.

 Life

+He was born in Tournai, Austrian Netherlands.
 His father was Régnier Joseph Malaine, a master flower painter in Tournai, where Joseph-Laurent Malaine also trained as a flower painter.
 In 1773, he presented two paintings of flowers in vases at the first Lille "Salon des Arts".
-We know of paintings by him that he dated from 1773, and up to 1806.
+Paintings by him are dated from 1773, up to 1806.

-It is not known when he arrived in Paris, but we know he married Hélène Victoire Roze (d.
+It is not known when he arrived in Paris.
+He married Hélène Victoire Roze (d.
 1856), the daughter of a master sculptor and wood merchant in Paris in the summer of 1779.
 The couple lived on the rue du Faubourg Saint Martin.

 In 1784 or 1786, he succeeded Maurice Jacques (1712–1784) and became a flower painter at the manufacture des Gobelins, "where he designed cartoons for chairs": he was thus a painter-cartoon designer and, with his workshop, created models for chair tapestries.
 Maurice Fenaille specifies that he "was invited by Director Pierre to come and occupy a lodging at the Manufacture; he was to receive no salary, but to be paid for all the works he would execute on behalf of the Manufacture."
 He adds that "Pierre, premier peintre du Roi, wrote on July 2, 1788 to Comte d'Angiviller to ask him to ratify Laurent Malaine's appointment."

 The same author goes on to give details of an order received by Malaine: it concerns a "meuble complet" (i.e. all the seats in a salon) for which he made models for the backs, seats and platbands (the vertical strips of fabric or tapestry under the horizontal part of the seat) of two sofas, twelve armchairs and two sheets for fire screens.

 A cartoon of this type can be seen at the Musée des Arts Décoratifs in Paris.
 Twenty-eight of Malaine's cartoons are preserved at the Mobilier National.
 Malaine also produced designs for borders, a "carpet design ... for the service of the Savonnerie manufactory" (1788), etc.